 Individual student photos are taken by the school photographer.
 Students and parents will be notified of the scheduled day for those photos to be taken.
 A make-up/retake date will be given as well.
 These photos will be available for purchase.
-In the elementary buildings, class pictures will be taken in the spring.
+In the elementary buildings, class pictures, as well as club and group photos, will be taken in the spring.
 Students and parents will be provided information to order school yearbooks.
+Families or caregivers who request that we do not publish their student's likeness in print or digital publications or communications have the opportunity to indicate that preference within Final Forms.